AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure.md

     >**Note:** The bicep files above can be found in the `iac/bicep/Part2/starter` folder of this repo.

-    For Terraform:
+#### Additional steps for Terraform:

+1. Complete the work for Terraform to run successfully.

 - Create a file called `terraform.tfvars` in the `Part2` folder of your repo.
 - Create a file called `variables.tf` in the `Part2` folder of your repo.
 - Ensure you have a resource group and container for the state file in your subscription as follows:

     - RG: `rg-terraform-github-actions-state`
     - Storage Account: `tfghactionsYYYYMMDDxxx`
     - container: `tfstatepart2`

-    Add the following code to your `deployContactWebArchitecture.tf` file:
+1. Add the following code to your `deployContactWebArchitecture.tf` file:

 ```terraform
 terraform {